parhelia512/libjavasdl/README.md

 which are intentionally avoided.
 These can be applied by wrapping the raw API, but it is outside the scope of this project.

+## Design choices

+Each SDL C source file maps to a separate package in the API.

+In each package, there is a Sdl*Name* class with `public static native` functions corresponding to the SDL exported C functions.

+If there are structs, enums, unions or other data types defined in the C source file, corresponding Java classes are available.

+If there are global constants in the C source file, there is also an Sdl*Name*Const file present with the constants.

+There is a reason to put the constants into a separate class rather than keeping it within the Sdl*Name* class:
+The first time you use any symbol from a Sdl*Name* class in a client code, JNA loads the DLL/so into memory and maps the Java functions to it, which is a costly operation.
+It is not necessary for accessing constants, because they are mere values.
+Therefore, they are placed in a separate class to avoid triggering premature DLL/so loading.

 ## SDL2.Dll / libSDL2.so loading